Maximizing time with loved ones

 “I really got good vibes,” she said.
 “I couldn’t get him over there fast enough.
 I knew he was just going to fall in love with this place.”

-Holiday Retirement communities provide independent retirement living with private suites, three chef-prepared meals, live-in managers, complimentary transportation and housekeeping services, enriching activities and events, and more in one all-inclusive, month-to-rent rent.
+Holiday Retirement communities provide independent retirement living with private suites, chef-prepared meals, local transportation and housekeeping services, enriching activities and events, and more in one all-inclusive, month-to-rent rent.

 Not only is Lois’ commute now significantly reduced, but her days with her father are spent enjoying meals together, regaling family stories, taking part in projects or playing games – simply maximizing their time together.